opencog/learn/stream/README.md

 what it created last week, even though it is right there, in the same directory.
 And this is why I want to create a memory system for it: so it can remember these things.
-I can force it to RTFM once, but after that, there needs to be a little birdie reminding him to take anohter look before making a decision.
+I can force it to RTFM once, but after that, there needs to be a little birdie reminding him to take another look before making a decision.
 I want that little birdie to be written in Atomese, to run in the AtomSpace.